NickPrather11/Project2/README.md

 ** NOTE **
 For now, the login functions are inoperable.
 Just click outside the login modal to make it disappear.
+Also, all the associations work locally, but for some reason they aren't showing on the heroku app.
+Debugging currently in progress!

 Heroku deployment: https://cryptic-badlands-56041.herokuapp.com/